okas832/CS374_GP/pr3/dp3.md

    Criticality : High

-   Solution : As we designed to show “My Travel Summary” for each travel, this functionality is necessary.
-We need to make a whole new design in “My Quest” page to include functionality of grouping among quests.
+   Solution : As we designed to show “My Travel Summary” for each traveler, this functionality is necessary.
+We need to make a whole new design in “My Quest” page to include the functionality of grouping among quests.